tudurom/bsc-thesis/main.typ

 as is the case of Go with its alternative implementation `gccgo`.
 #footnote[https://gcc.gnu.org/onlinedocs/gccgo/]
-These programs, for which not just the executable is reproducible, but also the build tools involved in its production, are said to be bootstrappable @bootstrappableorg.
+These programs, for which not just the executable is reproducible, but also the build tools involved in its production, are said to be bootstrappable @bootstrappableorg @og_bootstrap.
-#todo[This is not the scope of this thesis.]
+Bootstrappability is hard, because it requires developers to put in additional work to maintain it, and is outside the scope of this thesis.

 == Research Questions and The Scope of This Thesis

-#todo[Motivate questions]

-I pose the following research questions:
+In this work, I pose the following research questions:

 #box(inset: 1em)[
   #set enum(numbering: n => strong(smallcaps("RQ"+str(n))+":"))
-  + How to perform a self-reproducing compiler attack, despite a reproducible toolchain?
+  + How to perform a self-reproducing compiler attack against a reproducible toolchain?
-  + How to protect from such an attack, in the context of reproducible builds?
+  + How to protect from such an attack, harnessing reproducible builds?
 ]

-#todo[Outline of paper]
+To keep the scope of this work simple, yet relevant, I will consider these research questions under the assumption that the target programming language is the main language used in the development of the platform  on which it runs.
+Such platforms, or operating systems, include FreeBSD, OpenBSD, and Illumos, which are written primarily in C, and Gokrazy, a Linux-based operating system made for running only software written in Go #citationNeeded.
+I will also assume that there is a program $frak(R)$ written in the target language, that verifies the reproducibility of a compiler.
+This program can be as simple as a hash validation program, or be a complex program that downloads and verifies the source code and the dependencies for you, and then verifies the output with a known artifact.

 = Method <method>